 To be rid of significant or chronic pain related to hemorrhoids, there is an easy, in-office procedure that can remove the hemorrhoid – without surgery.
 Hemorrhoidal banding destroys hemorrhoidal tissue by cutting off blood flow to it.
 This procedure can be done for patients with internal hemorrhoids.

-If you have hemorrhoids that are causing you severe or chronic problems, consider treatment by the GI professionals at inSite Digestive Health Care.
+If you have hemorrhoids that are causing you severe or chronic problems, consider treatment by our GI professionals at inSite Digestive Health Care, now Genesis Healthcare Partners, an affiliate of Unio Health Partners.
 We can help determine whether you’re a good candidate for treatments such as hemorrhoid banding.
-Contact the inSite location nearest you to find out more.
+Contact the location nearest you to find out more.